mk-fg/reliable-discord-client-irc-daemon/README.rst

-Unrelated to this client, but one person reported getting following warning (2020-01-30) after being reported (by another user) for mentioning that they're using betterdiscord_ (which is mostly just custom css theme, afaik):
+Unrelated to this client, but one person reported getting following warning (2020-01-30) after being reported (by another user) for mentioning that they're using BetterDiscord_ (which is mostly just custom css theme, afaik):

 .. image:: discord-tos-violation-warning.jpg